yousong/build-scripts/README.md

 ## Tips

-On CentOS 6.6, manpages installed manually cannot be found by `man` command by default.
-To solve this

-	# Try adding something like the following to `/etc/man.config`
-	MANPATH_MAP	/home/yousong/.usr/bin	/home/yousong/.usr/share/man
-	# Or, setting MANPATH variable as such
-	MANPATH="$INSTALL_PREFIX/share/man:$(manpath)"

 Many of the times packages depend on the installation of other packages to be successfully built and run.
-Currently we just use the distribution's package manager to install those dependencies for us.
+Currently we can depend on distribution's package manager to install those dependencies for us.

 	apt-get install build-essential
 	apt-get build-dep openvpn